derekdomo/Practice/README.md

 # Practice
-Placeholder for Code Pracice.
-It will be separated by catergories and written in python.
+Placeholder for Code Practice.
+It will be separated by categories and written in python.